-All potential volunteers are asked to submit a resume (or fill out a simple volunteer application
+All potential volunteers are asked to submit a resume or volunteer application

-) and provide contact information for one person who can serve as a reference for the applicant.
+form to the Library Director.
 Potential volunteers then meet with the Library Director to discuss the current volunteer projects available.
 Many of the tasks require excellent attention to detail, the ability to stand and move around for a minimum of two hours, and the ability to lift 10 lbs or more.
-The Director will ascertain through the volunteer interview whether or not the needs of both the library and the volunteer can be met through a regular volunteer commitment.
+The Director will ascertain through the volunteer interview whether or not the needs of both the library and the volunteer can be met through a volunteer project.

 US labor law (see US DOL Child Labor Bulletin 101 WH-01330